How to Find View Your Drafts on Instagram A Step By Step Guide

 Select the post you want to view

 Once you’ve opened the post-draft editor, you can find the posts you’ve previously saved as drafts by scrolling through all of them or via the search bar at the top of your screen.
-To select a post to view, simply tap on it.
+To select a post to view, tap on it.

-You’ll then be taken to your post preview where you can see how it will look and add any final details or answer any questions(like asking someone to tag their friends) before publishing.
+You’ll then be taken to your post preview, where you can see how it will look and add any final details or answer any questions(like asking someone to tag their friends) before publishing.

 Edit or delete the post

-You can also use this page to filter through or search for any previous drafts – great for quickly finding old posts and ideas for follow-up posts!
+You can also use this page to filter through or search for previous drafts – great for quickly finding old posts and ideas for follow-up posts!
 Just type a keyword into the search bar – such as “fashion” – and Instagram will show all posts containing that keyword from inside your Drafts folder.

 Posting Your Drafts